gramener/gramex/gramex/apps/guide/filehandler/README.md

     </script>

 [xsrf]: http://www.tornadoweb.org/en/stable/guide/security.html#cross-site-request-forgery-protection

+If you use AJAX or any other HTTP method to submit the form, you can submit XSRF tokens in 2 ways:

+1. As the `_xsrf` argument of the method (either in the URL or the body)
+2. As the `X-Xsrftoken` or `X-Csrftoken` HTTP header

 The XSRF cookie is automatically set when a FileHandler [template](#templates) accesses `handler.xsrf_token`.
 You can also set it explicitly, by adding a